akowalz/num_to_word/README.md

 ## Number to Word Translator

-A number to word translator in ruby for numbers less than one billion.
+A number to word translator in ruby for arbitrary large numbers.
+Right now there's support for decillions, but that's just because I had to stop writing the names at some point.
+Easily extendable by adding more things to the ORDER_NAMES hash in `number_names.rb`.
 Implemented with a cool recursive algorithm.
-Doesn't have some filler words like "and" and reads `1500` as `one thousand five hundred` not `fifteen hundred`, but overall it works very well.

 Tests are included in `num_to_word_tc.rb`.
-There are 18 right now, I tried to think of as many weird cases as I could.
+There are 24 right now, I tried to think of as many weird cases as I could.
+Also trying to figure out a good way to do random testing, but if you have any ideas I'm all ears, can't come up with a good invariant though.

-Let me know if you find a case that doesn't produce the right output!
-I'm interested in how I can make this algorithm better!

 #### Usage:
 ```